Sriiraam/spirulina-invitro-insilico-analysis/README.md

-# spirulina-invitro-insilico-analysis
-A study on the antimicrobial and antioxidant activities of Spirulina using in vitro assays and in silico modeling.
-The project integrates experimental screening and molecular docking to evaluate the bioactive potential of Spirulina-derived compounds.
+# 🌿 Exploring Antimicrobial and Antioxidant Activities of Spirulina

+## 🔍 Overview
+This project combines in vitro and in silico methods to assess Spirulina’s bioactivity, focusing on antioxidant potential and antimicrobial effects.

+## 🧫 Methods
+- DPPH antioxidant assay
+- Antimicrobial plate assay
+- Molecular docking of bioactive compounds

+## 🧠 Key Findings
+- Spirulina showed significant antioxidant activity.
+- Docking revealed strong interactions with bacterial targets.

+## 📁 Contents
+- `results/`: Assay data and docking scores
+- `visuals/`: Docking snapshots and plate images
+- `docs/`: Summary report and compound analysis

+## 📬 Contact
+Connect with me on [LinkedIn](https://www.linkedin.com/in/sr19703)